-Disability and have not been fully exercised, be exercisable, in whole or in part, at any time within the period of five (5) years following such termination of employment, subject, however, to prior expiration of the term of this Option and any other limitations upon its exercise in effect at the date of exercise.
-If the Participant dies after such Disability, this Option shall be exercisable in accordance with Section 8(e) hereof.
+(c) Termination of Service for Disability.
+If the Participant ceases to be a Nonemployee Director by reason of Disability, this Option shall, to the extent this Option not been fully exercised, be exercisable, in whole or in part, at any time within the period of five (5) years following such Termination of Service, subject, however, to prior expiration of the term of this Option and any other limitations upon its exercise in effect at the date of exercise.
+If the Participant dies after such Disability, this Option shall be exercisable in accordance with Section 7(d) hereof.

-- (e) Termination of Employment Because of Death.
-In the event of the Participant's death, this Option shall, to the extent rights to purchase shares hereunder have vested at the date of death and shall not have been fully exercised, be exercisable, in whole or in part, by the personal representative of the Participant's estate, by any person or persons who shall have acquired this Option directly from the Participant by bequest or inheritance at any time during the following periods: (i) if the Participant dies while employed by the Company, at any time within five (5) years after the date of death, or (ii) if the Participant dies during the extended exercise period following termination of employment specified in Section 8(b), (c), or (d) above, at any time within the longer time of such extended period or one year after the date of death, subject, however, in each case, to the prior expiration of the term of this Option and any other limitations on the exercise of such Option in effect at the date of exercise. - (f) Termination of Option.
-If this Option is not exercised within whichever of the exercise periods specified in Sections 8(a), (b), (c), (d) or (e) is applicable, this Option shall terminate upon expiration of such exercise period. - For purposes of this Award Agreement, the Committee shall have (g) discretion to determine whether the Participant has ceased to be actively employed by (or, if the Participant is a consultant or director, has ceased actively providing services to) the Company or a Subsidiary, and the effective date on which such active employment (or active service-providing relationship) terminated.
-The Participant's active employer-employee or other active service-providing relationship will not be extended by any notice period mandated under applicable law (e.g., active employment shall not include a period of "garden leave", paid administrative leave or similar period pursuant to applicable law) and in the event of the Participant's termination of employment (whether or not in breach of applicable labor laws), the Participant's right to exercise any Option after termination of employment, if any, shall be measured by the date of termination of active employment or service and shall not be extended by any notice period mandated under applicable law.
-Unless the Committee provides otherwise (1) termination of the Participant's employment will include instances in which the Participant is terminated and immediately rehired as an independent contractor, and (2) the spin-off, sale, or disposition of the Employer from the Company or another Subsidiary (whether by transfer of shares, assets or otherwise) such that the Employer no longer constitutes a Subsidiary will constitute a termination of employment or service. - (h) If the Participant is a resident or employed in a country that is a member of the European Union, the grant of the Option and this Award Agreement is intended to comply with the age discrimination provisions of the EU Equal Treatment Framework Directive, as implemented into local law (the "Age Discrimination Rules").
-To the extent that a court or tribunal of competent jurisdiction determines that any provision of this Award Agreement is invalid or unenforceable, in whole or in part, under the Age Discrimination Rules, the Company, in its sole discretion, shall have the power and authority to revise or strike such provision to the minimum extent necessary to make it valid and enforceable to the full extent permitted under local law.
+(d) Termination of Service Because of Death.
+In the event of the Participant's death, this Option shall, to the extent this Option shall not have been fully exercised, be exercisable, in whole or in part, by the personal representative of the Participant's estate, by any person or persons who shall have acquired this Option directly from the Participant by bequest or inheritance at any time during the following periods: (i) if the Participant dies while a Nonemployee Director, at any time within five (5) years after the date of death, or (ii) if the Participant dies during the extended exercise period following Termination of Service specified in Section 7(b) of (c) above, at any time within the longer time of such extended period or one year after the date of death, subject, however, in each case, to the prior expiration of the term of this Option and any other limitations on the exercise of such Option in effect at the date of exercise.

+(e) Termination of Option.
+If this Option is not exercised within whichever of the exercise periods specified in Sections 7(a), (b), (c) or (d) is applicable, this Option shall terminate upon expiration of such exercise period.

-- 9. Change in Control.
-Notwithstanding any term to the contrary in this Award Agreement or the Plan, if, within two (2) years following a Change in Control, the Participant's employment (a) is terminated without Cause, (b) terminates with Good Reason, or (c) terminates under circumstances that entitle the Participant to accelerated vesting under any individual employment agreement between the Participant and the Company, a Subsidiary, or any successor thereof, then this Award (or its replacement) shall become fully vested and immediately exercisable and shall remain exercisable for the applicable period as described in Section 8.
-Notwithstanding the foregoing, if upon the occurrence of a Change in Control this Award is not assumed or continued, then this Award shall be treated in accordance with Section 14.3(a) of the Plan. - 10.
-Rights as a Shareholder.
+8. Change in Control.
+Notwithstanding the foregoing, if upon the occurrence of a Change in Control this Award is not assumed or continued, then this Award shall be treated in accordance with Section 14.3(a) of the Plan.

+9. Rights as a Shareholder.
 The Participant shall not have any rights as a shareholder with respect to any shares covered hereby until the Participant shall have become the holder of record of such shares.
-No adjustment shall be made for dividends, distributions or other rights for which the record date is prior to the date on which the Participant shall have become the holder of record thereof, except as provided in Section 11 hereof.
+No adjustment shall be made for dividends, distributions or other rights for which the record date is prior to the date on which the Participant shall have become the holder of record thereof, except as provided in Section 10 hereof.

-11. Adjustments to Option Shares for Certain Corporate Transactions.
+10. Adjustments to Option Shares for Certain Corporate Transactions.